Simplicial descent for Chekanov-Eliashberg dg-algebras: Introduction

 \subsection{Acknowledgments}

 The author would like to thank Tobias Ekholm, Georgios Dimitroglou Rizell and Oleg Lazarev for valuable discussions.
 He is also grateful to Do\u{g}ancan Karaba\c{s} and Zhenyi Chen for their interest in the project and careful reading of an earlier version of this paper.
+Finally the author thanks the anonymous referee for many suggestions which improved the paper.
 The author was supported by the Knut and Alice Wallenberg Foundation.